-Cross-docking is a practice in logistics of unloading materials from an incoming semi-trailer truck or railroad car and loading these materials directly into outbound trucks, trailers, or rail cars, with little or no storage in between.
-This is cost-effective for a Canadian or US company looking to take advantage of domestic carrier rates.
+Cross-docking is a practice in logistics of unloading materials from an incoming semi-trailer truck or railroad car and loading these materials directly into outbound trucks, trailers, or rail cars, with little to no storage in between.
+This is cost-effective for any Canadian or US company looking to take advantage of domestic carrier rates.

 The simplest and fastest cross-docking process.
 It provides a central site for products, so they are immediately transferred from an inbound truck to an outbound truck.
 If trucks arrive in the terminal at different times, they will incur a waiting time.